-Intercessors for Britain began in 1969 by Denis Clark who at one time was European leader of Youth for Christ.
+Intercessors for Britain was founded in 1969 by Denis Clark, who at one time was the European leader of Youth for Christ.
 Denis had an increasing concern about the state of the nation.
 On New Year's day in 1969 he set aside time to wait upon the Lord with a few others.
-Out of that time, it was felt that they should seek volunteers to cover every hour during each week to pray for the nation.
+Out of that time, it was felt that they should seek volunteers to cover every hour each week to pray for the nation.
 That would require 168 people.
-Actually 200 people volunteered to pray for an hour each week although not every hour was covered.
-There were some gaps during the night.
+In the end, 200 people volunteered to pray for an hour each week, although not every hour was covered in the night.
 Thus Intercessors for Britain was born.
-The numbers continued to grow so that there were over 3,000 intercessors at one point.
-While we no longer seek to cover every hour, we do ask that people should pray each week for the nation.
+The number of people connected with IFB has grown considerably since then, and while we no longer seek to cover every hour, we do ask that people should pray each week for the nation.

 What do we do?

 Our aim as an organisation is to inspire and inform prayer for the nation, and for the church within it.
 Membership is free, and all members receive a bi-monthly news bulletin covering situations for prayer or thanksgiving, as well as editorials and information on upcoming events.
 We use social media and our connected news page to give more regular updates on items of prayer news as they're reported, focusing on our particular areas of concern.

 Besides our news output, an associated publication called The Watchman is sent out three times a year to those who want to receive it; this is a small booklet giving Biblical teaching and perspectives to help in the times we're living in.
 We also produce leaflets and videos from time to time on key topics, which can be shared with others.